 - Shell pearls are cut and dyed portions of mollusc shells coated with pearlescent material.

-How to Tell Real Pearls from Imitations?
+How to Tell Real Pearls from Imitations

 Real Pearls Are Heavier

 One of the first differences between real and imitation pearls is their weight.
 If you grab a real pearl in one hand and a fake pearl of the same size in the other, the real pearl will feel heavier.
-However, this method is not always accurate, as with the advent of technologies, many imitation pearls feel as heavy as real gemstones.
-This method of testing will allow telling plastic pearls but will not work with other materials such as shell or composite.
+However, this method is not always accurate, as with the advent of technology, many imitation pearls feel as heavy as real gemstones.
+This method of testing will allow telling plastic pearls but will not work with other materials such as shells or composite.

 Real Pearls Have Gritty Texture